 Last Updated on

-So, you’re looking to shift from GoDaddy to another hosting platform.
+So, you’re looking for GoDaddy alternatives to shift another hosting platform.

 Well, if you are, then you’ve certainly come to the right place.

 We understand how frustrating it can be to get away from a problem, only to end up finding the same or something worse on the other end.
-This is why we take our time to test and document everything there is to know about any platform we recommend to you.
+This is why (as you can see from out GoDaddy review, and our review specifically of their WordPress offering) we take our time to test and document everything there is to know about any platform we recommend to you.

 And speaking of my recommendations, I went ahead and put together a short list of the best options if you’re looking to ditch GoDaddy.
 To be more specific, I will be showing you different options in relation to the following areas: